 (1) Reverse Repurchase Agreements: The Company enters into reverse repurchase agreement transactions with third-party broker-dealers, whereby it purchases securities under agreements to resell at an agreed upon price and date.
 The interest rate on a reverse repurchase agreement is based on competitive market rates (or competitive market spreads, in the case of agreements with floating interest rates) at the time such agreement is entered into.
 Reverse repurchase agreements are carried at their contractual amounts, which approximate fair value due to their short-term nature.

-Repurchase and reverse repurchase agreements of ASC 210-20, Balance Sheet Offsetting.
-There are no repurchase and reverse repurchase agreements reported on a net basis in the Company's consolidated financial statements.
+Repurchase and reverse repurchase agreements that are conducted with the same counterparty can be reported on a net basis if they meet the requirements of ASC 210-20, Balance Sheet Offsetting.
+There are currently no repurchase and reverse repurchase agreements reported on a net basis in the Company's consolidated financial statements.

 (J) Securities Sold Short: The Company may purchase or engage in short sales of U.S. Treasury securities to mitigate the potential impact of changes in interest rates on the performance of its portfolio.
 When the Company sells securities short, it typically satisfies its security delivery settlement obligation by obtaining the security sold short from the same or a different counterparty.
 The Company generally is required to deliver cash or securities as collateral to the counterparty for the Company's obligation to return the borrowed security.

-The amount by which the market value of the obligation falls short of or exceeds the proceeds from the short sale is treated as an unrealized gain or loss, respectively.
+The Company has chosen to make a fair value election pursuant to ASC 825-10, Financial Instruments, for its securities sold short.
+Electing the fair value option allows the Company to record changes in fair value in the Consolidated Statement of Operations, which, in management's view, more appropriately reflects the results of operations for a particular reporting period as all securities activities will be recorded in a similar manner.
+As such, securities sold short are recorded at fair value on the Consolidated Balance Sheet and the period change in fair value is recorded in current period earnings on the Consolidated Statement of Operations as a component of Change in net unrealized gains (losses) on securities.
 A realized gain or loss will be recognized upon the termination of a short sale if the market price is less or greater than the proceeds originally received.
 Such realized gain or loss is recorded on the Company's Consolidated Statement of Operations in Net realized gains (losses) on securities.